Fulcrum68/Fulcrum68/README.md

 - 👋 Hi, I’m @Fulcrum68
 - 👀 I’m interested in ui/ux design.
-- 🌱 I’m currently learning swift and java
+- 🌱 I’m currently learning swift, html and css.

 <!---
 Fulcrum68/Fulcrum68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.